 Presence during the seminars is mandatory.
 It is allowed to miss one class without repercussions.
 When 2 classes are missed, the assignment is to write a summary (2-3 pages) on one of the two missed classes (which may not be the paper-topic of the student).
 Students can use the presentations and literature on Brightspace for this purpose.
 When >2 classes are missed, students can no longer achieve a “pass”-mark for the course.

-Seminars (presentations, approximately 20 minutes pp, plus 5-10 minutes question time after each presentation and discussion after all the session’s presentations): 40% of final course grade.
+Seminars (presentations, approximately 30 minutes pp, excluding question time and discussion: 40% of final course grade.

 Especially noticeable active participation can result in 1 point added to the student’s presentation grade.
 Especially noticeable inactive participation can result in 1 point deducted from the student’s presentation grade.

 Paper (max.
 6 to 8 pages, excluding title page and reference list, line intervals 1.5): 60% of final course grade.
 Please note that there is no opportunity to rewrite the paper unless the course coordinator grades it as insufficient (≤ 5.5).
 If a new version is required the paper cannot be graded higher than average (grade = 6).
 In order to get the opportunity to rewrite the paper, a first version of the paper is required by its assigned deadline.

 All assignments will be graded by the course instructor